mnot/I-D/binary-structured-headers/draft.md

-# Using Binary Structured Headers in HTTP/2 {#negotiate}
+# Using Binary Structured Fields in HTTP/2 {#negotiate}

-When both peers on a connection support this specification, they can take advantage of that knowledge to serialise headers that they know to be Structured Headers (or compatible with them; see {{backport}}).
+When both peers on a connection support this specification, they can take advantage of that knowledge to serialise fields that they know to be Structured Fields (or compatible with them; see {{backport}}).

-Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}, and convey Binary Structured Headers in a frame type defined in {{frame}}.
+Peers advertise and discover this support using a HTTP/2 setting defined in {{setting}}, and convey Binary Structured Fields in a frame type defined in {{frame}}.

-## Binary Structured Headers Setting {#setting}
+## Binary Structured Fields Setting {#setting}

-Advertising support for Binary Structured Headers is accomplished using a HTTP/2 setting, SETTINGS_BINARY_STRUCTURED_HEADERS (0xTODO).
+Advertising support for Binary Structured Fields is accomplished using a HTTP/2 setting, SETTINGS_BINARY_STRUCTURED_FIELDS (0xTODO).

-Receiving SETTINGS_BINARY_STRUCTURED_HEADERS from a peer indicates that:
+Receiving SETTINGS_BINARY_STRUCTURED_FIELDS from a peer indicates that:

-1. The peer supports the Binary Structured Types defined in {{headers}}.
+1. The peer supports the Binary Structured Types defined in {{fields}}.
 2. The peer will process the BINHEADERS frames as defined in {{frame}}.
-3. When a downstream consumer does not likewise support that encoding, the peer will transform them into HEADERS frames (if the peer is HTTP/2) or a form it will understand (e.g., the textual representation of Structured Headers data types defined in {{!I-D.ietf-httpbis-header-structure}}).
+3. When a downstream consumer does not likewise support that encoding, the peer will transform them into HEADERS frames (if the peer is HTTP/2) or a form it will understand (e.g., the textual representation of Structured Fields data types defined in {{!RFC8941}}).
 4. The peer will likewise transform all fields defined as Aliased Fields ({{aliased}}) into their non-aliased forms as necessary.

-The default value of SETTINGS_BINARY_STRUCTURED_HEADERS is 0.
-Future extensions to Structured Headers might use it to indicate support for new types.
+The default value of SETTINGS_BINARY_STRUCTURED_FIELDS is 0.
+Future extensions to Structured Fields might use it to indicate support for new types.

 ## The BINHEADERS Frame {#frame}